asarkar/java/imdb-api-client/README.md

-IMDB API Client (January 2012)
+MovieDatabase API Client (January 2013)
 ---------------------------------------

-This is a release of IMDB API Client, a Java client to various IMDB APIs.
+This is a release of MovieDatabase API Client, a Java client to various online movie database APIs.
 This particular copy of the software is released under the version 3 of the GNU General Public License.

-Copyright (c) 2012, the original author or authors.
+Copyright (c) 2013, the original author or authors.

 License information can be found in the COPYING file.